Mechanisms of Introspective Awareness: Background and Related Work

+\citet{lederman2026dissociatingdirectaccessinference} replicate concept injection in open-source models and investigate whether it can be accounted for by a ``probability matching'' mechanism in which steered models detect an anomaly because the input text appears unusual in the context of the steering intervention.
+They provide evidence that some, but not all, of the behavior may be accounted for by such a mechanism.
+They also provide evidence that detection and identification involve separable mechanisms: models can detect that an anomaly occurred but often confabulate concept identity rather than reliably accessing semantic content.
+This dissociation aligns with our finding that detection and identification are handled by distinct circuits in different layers (\S\ref{sec:localization}).

+\citet{rivera2026steeringawarenessdetectingactivation} show that lightweight LoRA finetuning can train models to detect steering with up to 95.5\% accuracy and 71.2\% concept identification on held-out concepts (0\% FPR), which corroborates our finding that introspective capabilities are underelicited by default.
+They also find that injected steering vectors are progressively rotated toward a shared detection direction across layers, consistent with our evidence carrier to gate processing hierarchy.
+They also observe that finetuning for steering detection degrades refusal behavior, echoing our observation that introspection and refusal mechanisms are in tension in many current LLMs.

 Together, prior work provides behavioral evidence that LLMs can sometimes detect injected perturbations, while raising concerns that this behavior might be explained by shallow artifacts.
-Our work addresses this gap by providing evidence that introspective awareness reflects a distinct internal anomaly-detection mechanism, and we shed light on how such a mechanism might be implemented.
+Our work addresses this gap by providing richer insight into the mechanisms underlying this capability.